 Book Requirements: Copyright certificates, ISBNs (purchase a block of ten from Bowker), bar codes (your book printer may create these), an editor (not you), a cover designer (graphic designer specializing in books), an interior designer or formatter (for books, may be the same person as the cover designer)

-Distribution Requirements: Many indie author/publishers use Lightning Source, Inc., (LSI) for print-on-demand digital printing.
-LSI provides for discounted wholesale through Ingram, a major seller of books to physical bookstores and libraries, and arranges for sales outlets via all online booksellers.
-Amazon CreateSpace (a publishing services company) can provide other services besides printing and puts the book on Amazon.
+Distribution Requirements: Many indie author/publishers use IngramSpark for print-on-demand digital printing.
+IngramSpark provides for discounted wholesale through Ingram Content Group, a major seller of books to stores and libraries, and arranges for sales outlets via all online booksellers, including Amazon.
+Amazon’s Kindle Direct Publishing (a publishing services company) gets your print book on Amazon only.
 Their Expanded Distribution option puts the book on other online seller sites.
-The Amazon Advantage program is for indie publishers unable to otherwise have a presence on Amazon, but it is not particularly cost-effective.
-Lulu.com is another publishing services company allowing authors to use their own ISBNs, but is more expensive to use than CreateSpace.
-Author website sales can be via PayPal or Google Checkout links.
+The Amazon Advantage program is for indie publishers unable to otherwise have a presence on Amazon, but it is not cost-effective.
+Lulu.com is another publishing services company allowing authors to use their own ISBNs, but is more expensive to use than Kindle Direct Publishing.

 Marketing Requirements: Write your book with your market (specific reader audience) in mind.
 Develop a business plan for marketing.
 A website is important.
 Other online options for publicity: blog, Twitter, Facebook (individual, Author and/or Page), LinkedIn.
 Post articles online (via E-zine articles, etc.) or submit articles to online magazines.
 Enter writing contests.
 Comment on other blogs or online groups of related importance or do guest posts.
 Post video on YouTube.
 Many indie authors do presentations followed by back-of-room book sales.
 Book signings are overrated unless you are popular and/or very outgoing—do book events instead at bookstores, libraries, schools.
 You must market no matter how your book is published.